Amber-Y321/amber-y321.github.io/projects/ecommerce-command-center.md

       <h2>Is the business stable—and where does risk deserve attention?</h2>
     </header>
     <div class="paired-analysis__copy">
-      <p>Core KPIs establish the operating baseline.
+      <p>Core KPIs and performance trends establish the operating baseline.
 They require attention when growth slows, reverses, or relies heavily on one period or product group.</p>

 <p>Revenue concentration reveals dependency risk.
-A dominant category, subcategory group, region, or price tier deserves investigation—not because concentration is inherently negative, but because it increases exposure to disruption.</p>
+A dominant category, subcategory group, region, or price tier deserves investigation because it increases exposure to disruption.</p>

-<p>Traffic, conversion, and returns indicate demand quality and margin pressure.
-Attention is triggered when traffic grows without conversion, conversion falls below 3%, or returns reach 8% or more.</p>
+<p>Traffic, conversion, and returns indicate demand quality.
+Attention is triggered when traffic grows with 3% conversion or less, or returns reach 8% or more.</p>
     </div>
     <figure class="paired-analysis__visual"><img src="/materials/ecommerce-command-center/executive-03-concentration.png" alt="Revenue concentration analysis by category and subcategory"><figcaption>Executive diagnostic · concentration risk</figcaption></figure>
     <dl class="analysis-result paired-analysis__result"><dt>Signal surfaced</dt><dd>Headline performance is stable, but revenue concentration deserves investigation: one category generates 76% of revenue and the top five subcategories generate 85.6%.</dd></dl>